M1chelGom3s/project_cellchat_appWeb/README.md

 ## Shiny app

+The application is under development.

 ![me](https://github.com/M1chelGom3s/project_cellchat_appWeb/blob/master/www/img/overview.gif)
 This web application is written using the [R Shiny](https://shiny.rstudio.com/) web framework.
 It demonstrates the use of custom HTML templates in Shiny apps to create a fancy user experience.
 The theme used in this app is offered by [bootstrap](https://getbootstrap.com/).

 Note that the application was inspired by the shiny application [ShIVA](https://www.biorxiv.org/content/10.1101/2022.09.20.508636v1) by Muhammad Asif, Sabrina Chenag, Sébastien Jaeger, Pierre Milpied and Lionel Spinelli.

+## Data test

+[the gyrus danté cell dataset]("https://we.tl/t-kwFjilaS2X").
+The cell populations are annotated and created from Seurat (V3).